jingying0827/marineHeatwave/README.md

 -   This function assumes that the input time series consists of **continuous daily values** with few missing values.

--   It is further advised that full the start and end dates for the climatology period result in **full years**, if applicable.
+-   It is further advised that full the start and end dates for the climatology period result in **full years**.

 -   **Avoid having duplicated rows or replicate** temperature readings per day.